Post

 Install Ruby and Jekyll according to the Jekyll official installation guide for your operating system environment.

 3-2.
-Creating GitHub Repository
+Creating a GitHub Repository

 1. Using the “jekyll-theme-chirpy” gem to import core files and getting the rest of the resources from the Chirpy Starter template